duchanhstyle/free-for-dev/README.md

+Thank you !!!
+Have a nice day !!!
+<h2>Copyright by Hanh Nguyen</h2>
 # free-for-dev
 Developers and Open Source authors now have a massive amount of services offering free tiers, but it can be hard to find them all in order to make informed decisions.